Skip to main content

 Kate Barker Service Manager, Early Years

-If you are completing electronically, you can email to your Advisory Teacher for authorisation who will then send on to the Service Manager.
+If you are completing electronically, you can email to your Advisory Teacher for review who will then send on to the Service Manager.

 What happens once I have submitted my application?

-All applications must be submitted using the Early Years Inclusion Funding application form and will be considered by a monthly panel, so should be submitted by the last working day of the month for consideration at the meeting in the following month (for September, applications submitted no later than the end of the first week of the Autumn term will be discussed at an additional panel on 21/9/23).
+All applications must be submitted using the Early Years Inclusion Funding application form and will be considered by a monthly panel, so should be submitted to the Service Manager by the last working day of the month for consideration at the meeting in the following month (for September, applications submitted no later than the end of the first week of the Autumn term will be discussed at September panel).
+If you are emailing to an Advisory Teacher, you must make sure you allow enough time for them to review the document and forward on before the last working day of the month.
 Applications other than for specific resources should normally be made on a termly basis.

 If funding continues to be required for the same purpose the following term, the Review Form at the bottom of the application should be used – the information from the original application should ideally be included, but there is no need to complete a new application unless there are any significant changes to what is being requested.